Dosage Form: injection, solution

 How is Metronidazole Injection Supplied

-Metronidazole Injection, USP is supplied in 100 mL single dose plastic containers, each containing an iso-osmotic, buffered solution of 500 mg metronidazole as follows:
+Metronidazole Injection, USP, sterile, is supplied in 100 mL single dose flexible containers, each containing 500 mg (5 mg/mL) of metronidazole (List 7811).

 - Clinical and Laboratory Standards Institute (CLSI).
 Performance Standards for Antimicrobial Susceptibility Testing; Twenty-third Informational Supplement, CLSI Document M100-S23, CLSI, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087-1898, USA, 2013.